MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop.md

 In the following example, we will configure AppSourceCop to validate that all new elements have a name that contains one of the specified affixes.

 > [!NOTE]
-> Make sure that code analysis is enabled and `${AppSourceCop}` is in the list of enabled code analyzers.
+> Make sure that code analysis is enabled and `${AppSourceCop}` is specified in the list of enabled code analyzers.
+For more information see [AL Language Extension Configuration](../devenv-al-extension-configuration.md).

 We start by creating the default "Hello world" extension.
 ```